 On 29 April 2014 Heathrow Express rail workers plan on going on strike from 3am.

 If you're tired of slumming it with the hoi polloi on an airline, then your problem is half solved.
 From the 15th May 2014 Qatar Airways is operating flights in Airbus A319s from Doha to LHR which only have a business class section.
 This solves half the problem for you - you'll still need to share the plane with economy class passengers on the way from South Africa to Doha.
 This means Qatar Airways will be flying a whopping 6 daily flights from Doha to London Heathrow Airport.

 (see our flights to UK page for a full discussion of flight routes into the UK)

-There are direct flights from Cape Town to London with British Airways & Virgin Atlantic (seasonal).
+There are direct flights from Cape Town to London with British Airways & Virgin Atlantic (These flights from Virgin will be cancelled completely at the end of April 2015.).
 SAA quit direct CPT-LHR flights in 2012.

 24 December 2013.
 London Heathrow Airport has warned of delays & cancellations, and trains aren't running on time for once.
 Flooding has resulted in the power being cut at Gatwick Airport's North Terminal, and there are long flight delays.